High-Energy Radiation and Ion Acceleration in Three-dimensional Relativistic Magnetic Reconnection with Strong Synchrotron Cooling: Radiation from the current sheet

 The angular distribution of the produced emission is another milestone toward applying our results to realistic astrophysical systems.
+Previous analysis of the emission anisotropy was done theoretically \citep[e.g.,][]{Uzdensky2011, Cerutti2012b}, in 2D simulations \citep{Cerutti2012a, Cerutti2012b, Cerutti2013, Kagan2016, Mehlhaff2020} or in 3D simulations with a limited separation of scales \citep{Cerutti2014}.
 In Fig.~\ref{fig:14_beaming} we show the distribution of photon energies, $f(\theta, \varepsilon)$, with respect to $\theta$, the angle between the photon (emitted along the instantaneous motion of the electron/positron) momentum and the upstream magnetic field, $\hat{\bm{x}}$, for different values of the cooling strength.
 In the weakest cooling case, $\gamma_{\rm syn}=5\sigma$ (Fig.~\ref{fig:14_beaming}a), the highest energy pairs are accelerated in the upstream, along the reconnection electric field, $E_{\rm rec} \approx E_y$.
 This results in high-energy photons being emitting preferentially perpendicular to the upstream magnetic field (\citealt{Zhang2021}, and Sec.~\ref{subsec:LepAcc}).
 For the strong cooling (Fig.~\ref{fig:14_beaming}c, d), the emission of photons with energies above the burnoff limit, $\varepsilon\gtrsim \text{few}\cdot \varepsilon_c$, is strongly anisotropic and is beamed towards the direction of the upstream field.
 The bulk of these photons is emitted by the mechanism described in Sec.~\ref{subsec:LepAcc} and particularly demonstrated in the lower half of Fig. \ref{fig:10_11_traj_cool}: the particle is accelerated by the ``pick-up'' mechanism in the X-point outflow, in the direction of the upstream magnetic field (Fig.~\ref{fig:10_11_traj_cool}c), and later produces the short radiation burst, after colliding face-on with the plasmoid.

 To understand the spatial distribution of emitting regions, in Fig.~\ref{fig:15_emissionmap} we plot a volumetric map of the radiated synchrotron power, $P_{\rm sync}=\sum_{e^\pm}\bm{F}_{\rm rad}\cdot \bm{v}$, with the $\bm{F}_{\rm rad}$ defined in Eq.~\eqref{eqn:cooling} for simulations with weak (Fig.~\ref{fig:15_emissionmap}a), and strong cooling (Fig.~\ref{fig:15_emissionmap}b), (the summation, $\sum_{e^\pm}$, is done over all the pairs in the given cell).
 We separately plot the total radiated power (green) and the power carried by the photons above the burnoff limit, $\varepsilon>\varepsilon_c$ (blue).
 For visual guidance, we use the same snapshot and viewing angle as in Fig.~\ref{fig:1_3dsnap}, and also plot the total plasma density.
 To properly quantify the radiated power, we normalize it by the incoming Poynting flux, $\beta_{\rm rec}c B_{\rm up}^2/ (4\pi)$.